influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withSuccessCondition(successCondition)
 ```

-SuccessCondition is a label selector expression which describes the conditions of the k8s resource in which it is acceptable to proceed to the following step
+"SuccessCondition is a label selector expression which describes the conditions of the k8s resource in which it is acceptable to proceed to the following step"

 ## obj spec.templateDefaults.retryStrategy

-RetryStrategy provides controls on how to retry a workflow step
+"RetryStrategy provides controls on how to retry a workflow step"

 ### fn spec.templateDefaults.retryStrategy.withLimit